BitsByKailash/MedicalPlatform/README.md

 📄 License
 MIT License

-Made with ❤️ for improving doctor-patient interactions using AI.
+Made with ❤️ by Kailash